Frank Batten School of Leadership and Public Policy: Degrees

-Master of Public Policy|Master of Public Policy (MPP)
+Master of public policy (MPP)

-Batten's core curriculum requires Master of Public Policy students to take classes in four main areas: 1) concepts and tools of problem solving and policy analysis, 2) leadership, 3) context of public policy, and 4) applied, experiential learning.
-Students also must take electives, complete an internship, and present an Applied Policy Project—where students must conduct a professional study for an outside client.
+Batten's core curriculum requires master of public policy students to take classes in four main areas: 1) concepts and tools of problem solving and policy analysis, 2) leadership, 3) context of public policy, and 4) applied, experiential learning.
+Students also must take electives, complete an internship, and present an applied policy project—where students must conduct a professional study for an outside client.
 Optional one-credit short classes are also offered.
-MPP student summer internships are offered at various consulting, federal contractor and Federal Government, state and local governments, and NGO/Nonprofit organizations in Virginia and nationally.
-MPP candidates must take a minimum of 12 credits and a maximum of 17 credits; permission from the Assistant Dean is required to enroll in over 17 credits.
+MPP students often pursue summer internships at various public-sector consulting and contracting firms, as well as in federal, state, and local governments or NGO/nonprofit organizations.
+MPP candidates must take a minimum of twelve credits and a maximum of seventeen credits; permission from the assistant dean is required to enroll in over seventeen credits.

-Accelerated Master of Public Policy Program
+Accelerated master of public policy program

-The Accelerated Bachelor/Master of Public Policy Program allows current University of Virginia undergraduates to complete both a Bachelor's and their Master's degree in five years, one year earlier than the average six.
-Eligible students apply for the program their third year at U.Va. and must complete three Batten courses per semester their first year at the school.
-The core curriculum is the same as the MPP program.
+The accelerated bachelor/master of public policy program allows current University of Virginia undergraduates to complete both a bachelor's and a master's degree in five years (one year earlier than the six years it would take to complete these degrees separately).
+Eligible students apply for the program their third year at UVA and must complete three Batten courses per semester their first year at the school.
+The core curriculum is the same as that of the MPP program.

 Dual-degree programs

-The Batten School offers five dual-degree programs where students may earn a degree from another graduate school at the University of Virginia and at Batten in conjunction.
+The Batten School offers five dual-degree programs where students may earn a degree from another graduate school at the University of Virginia while they pursue their public policy studies.

-Bachelor in Public Policy
+Bachelor in public policy

-The school started offering a Bachelor of Arts degree in leadership and public policy in 2012, with a focus on global and domestic policy.
-To complete the degree students must complete the core curriculum required by the University of Virginia as well as an additional 42 credit hours of Batten classes.
+The school began offering a BA degree in leadership and public policy in 2012, with a focus on global and domestic policy.
+To complete the degree students must complete the core curriculum required by the University of Virginia as well as an additional forty-two credit hours of Batten classes.

 Minors at Batten

-Undergraduate students at the University of Virginia may apply into one of two minors offered at the school: a Minor in Public Policy and Leadership or a Minor in Social Entrepreneurship.
-The Minor in Public Policy and Leadership consists of 18 credits and focuses on public policy issues and decision-making processes in public policy formulation and application.
+Undergraduate students at the University of Virginia may apply into one of two minors offered at the school: a minor in public policy and leadership or a minor in social entrepreneurship.
+The minor in public policy and leadership consists of eighteen credits and focuses on public policy issues and decision-making processes in public policy formulation and application.
 Interested students must apply into the program to attain the minor.
-The Minor in Social Entrepreneurship is one of three concentrations within the Entrepreneurship Minor at UVA, administratively hosted within the McIntire School of Commerce.
-The program consists of 15 credits, although students must have taken ENTP 1010 - Startup: An Introduction to Entrepreneurship in order to be eligible to apply.
-The curriculum includes core and capstone Batten courses and two electives from outside of the Batten School.
+The minor in social entrepreneurship is one of three concentrations within the entrepreneurship minor at UVA, administratively hosted within the McIntire School of Commerce.